crowdagger/lise-henry.github.io/articles/rust_inheritance.md

 So, is it possible to do inheritance in Rust?
 No. Is it possible to simulate it by (ab)using traits and with some perseverance?
 Yes.
 Whether it is a good idea or not is left to the judgement of the reader.

-The result is verbose and not really straightforward (at least to me it's not obvious, and it took me days to find this solution).
-On the other hand, while there is definitely some boilerplate involved, this is code that probably won't need to be changed that much during maintenance.

-At the opposite, the solution of duplicating the implementation of all three HTML-based renderers seems more problematic to me: it means that if I find a bug such as unclosed paragraph on some condition[^footnotes], I'll have to think about "porting" the fix to the other renderers.

-I don't know if I'll eventually end up using this solution for real code, but I hope this "article" might help people who, like me, are a bit struggling going from OOP thinking to Rust.

-[^footnotes]: Or if I eventually end up working on the way these ugly footnotes are displayed.
+I'm not convinced this is the best solution and I hope there is a cleaner, more "rustic" way to do this.

+On the other hand, it was quite fun to try to simulate inheritance with Rust, and maybe this "article" might be useful for people who want to be object-oriented-ish in Rust.